An Audience with...: Return to the singer format

+In August 2023, ITV announced that An Audience with Kylie would be made by their Lifted Entertainment sub-division (in association with Minogue's label BMG Records), with filming due to take place at the Royal Albert Hall.

 List of episodes

 Home media

 In 2007, selected An Audience with... shows were individually released on DVD.
 Prior to this, the October 1985 show featuring Billy Connolly had been issued on its own, both in VHS format and on DVD.
 Virgin Video released the extended uncut studio version, with a runtime of approximately 78 minutes, instead of the 50-minute television version.
 On 14 November 2005, Network released An Audience with Dame Edna Everage, which featured all three appearances, across two discs and became a bestseller.

 As of 2021, eleven An Audience with... shows have been made available on the video on demand service, BritBox.
 The episodes available were hosted by Harry Hill, Billy Connolly, Bob Monkhouse, Sir Cliff Richard, Jimmy Tarbuck, Ken Dodd, Kenneth Williams, Peter Ustinov, Ronnie Corbett, Shirley Bassey and Victoria Wood.

-An Audience with Adele was the first to be made available on the ITV Hub.
+An Audience with Adele was the first to be made available on ITVX.